-In regards to toiletries these are available to buy in Africa including shampoo, soap, toilet paper and tampons.
-Please note though they can be quite expensive and it can be time-consuming sourcing particular items so carry what you need if possible.
+In regards to toiletries, these are available to buy in Africa including shampoo, soap, toilet paper and tampons.
+Please note though that they can be quite expensive and it can be time-consuming sourcing particular items.
+Carry some toiletries at least for your first month.